canonical/python-libmaas/doc/client/index.md

 ### Again, but asynchronous

-At first glance _python-libmaas_ appears to be a blocking API, but it's actually asynchronous under the skin, based on [``asyncio``][asyncio].
+At first glance _python-libmaas_ appears to be a blocking API, but it's actually asynchronous under the skin, based on [asyncio][].
 If you call into _python-libmaas_ from within a running event loop it will behave asynchronously, but called from outside it behaves synchronously, and blocks.

 Using _python-libmaas_ interactively, when exploring the library or trying something out, is familiar and natural because it behaves as a